SwootsUA/Reg-Track/README.md

     Open `start.bat` file.

 3. Interact:
-    The script will perform its operations, give you analisys on what change from the last time and prompt you to press Enter before exiting.
+    The script will perform its operations, give you analisys on what have changed from the last time and prompt you to press Enter before exiting.